Healthcare and Health Insurance in Bangladesh

-Location: Located in South Asia on the Indian Sub-continent, Bangladesh shares a land border with India and Burma.
+Location: Located in South Asia on the Indian Subcontinent, Bangladesh shares a land border with India and Burma.
 The country is also situated on the Bay of Bengal.

 Climate: Bangladesh experiences a tropical climate with an annual monsoon season that can be extremely severe.
-Due to the many rivers running through the country there are a large number of floods during the summer months (June through October).
-The country is characterized by hot and humid weather year round.
+Due to the many rivers running through the country, there are a large number of floods during the summer months (June through October).
+The country is characterized by hot and humid weather year-round.

-Life expectancy at birth: The life expectancy at birth for Bangladeshis is approximately 62.84 years.
+Life expectancy at birth: The life expectancy at birth for Bangladeshis is approximately 72.49 years.

 Major illnesses: There are a number of disease risks in Bangladesh.
 These can include; bacterial diarrhea, typhoid fever, dengue fever, malaria, rabies, leptospirosis, hepatitis, and polio.

 Ethnic Groups: Bangladesh is a fairly homogenous country in terms of the ethnic makeup of the local populace.
 98% of the Bangladeshi population identify themselves as being of Bengali ethnicity.
 The remaining 2% are a mix of many nationalities and tribal groups, including non-Bengali Muslims.

-Religion: The major religion in Bangladesh is Islam, with 83% of the population identifying as Muslim.
-16% of the population is Hindu, and the remaining 1% observes a number of different religions including Christianity.
+Religion: The major religion in Bangladesh is Islam, with 90% of the population identifying as Muslim.
+9% of the population is Hindu, and the remaining 1% observes a number of different religions including Christianity.

 Government: Bangladesh is a parliamentary democracy, as such the Bangladeshi head of state is not directly elected, but rather is the head of the political party that secures the most votes in the general election.

-Most of the Bangladeshi economy is tied into the service sector, despite the fact that more than half of the nations residents are involved in agricultural labor, highlighting the vast disparity of income that exists in the nation.
-Money from Bangladeshi's working overseas, in conjunction with a strong garment industry are continuing to provide support to the economy, and many analysts are hopeful that Bangladesh will turn into the next Asian ‘tiger' nation.
+Most of the Bangladeshi economy is tied into the service sector, despite the fact that more than half of the nation's residents are involved in agricultural labor, highlighting the vast disparity of income that exists in the nation.
+Money from Bangladeshi's working overseas, in conjunction with a strong garment industry, are continuing to provide support to the economy, and many analysts are hopeful that Bangladesh will turn into the next Asian ‘tiger' nation.